hellgrenj/dist-node-mongo/readme.md

 - node.js 6.9.x (or greater)
 - docker 1.13.1 (or greater)
 - docker-compose 1.11.1 (or greater)
-- mongo 3.2 (specific version important)
+- mongo 3.2 (recommended, seems to work with 3.4 but with version mismatch warning)

 ## install